An official website of the United States government

 MRV FEE

-All nonimmigrant visa application fee (also known as the MRV fee) payments made on or after October 1, 2022, are valid for 365 days from the date a receipt is issued for payment of the MRV fee.
+Separately, all nonimmigrant visa application fee (also known as the MRV fee) payments made on or after October 1, 2022, are valid for 365 days from the date a receipt is issued for payment of the MRV fee.
 Applicants must schedule an interview appointment or submit an interview waiver application during this 365-day period.
 Please note applicants must only schedule their interview or submit their waiver application within the 365-day period.
 There is no requirement the interview must occur during the 365-day period.
-All receipts for payment of MRV fees issued before October 1, 2022, were extended until September 30, 2023, and remain valid until this date.
 If a nonimmigrant visa appointment is cancelled/re-scheduled more than 3 times, a new MRV fee payment is required.

 Visa Appointment Wait Times